AnthonyL22/starter-project/README.md

 ## Quick Start

-Once the prerequisites are installed and configured follow these 2 simple instructions to get your test solution up and running:
+Once the prerequisites are installed and configured follow these 3 simple instructions to get your test solution up and running:

 1. [Clone this Starter Project](https://github.com/AnthonyL22/starter-project.git)
+2. Open command prompt (Unix users use sudo access if possible)
-2. Perform *mvn clean install -Psingle -Dtest.name=BasicTest -Dtest.env=test* on this project
+3. Perform *mvn clean install -Psingle -Dtest.name=BasicTest -Dtest.env=test* on this project

 ### To Run in IntelliJ
 1. Open IntelliJ